MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/debugging-applications.md

 ```

 > Learn more about the MobileFirst CLI in the [Using CLI to manage MobileFirst artifacts](../using-cli-to-manage-mobilefirst-artifacts) tutorial.

+### Debugging with Ripple
+Ripple is a web based mobile environment simulator designed to enable rapid development of mobile web applications for various web application frameworks, such as Apache Cordova and BlackBerry WebWorks™.
+It lets you run a Cordova application in your browser and fake various Cordova features.
+For example, it lets you simulate the accelerometer to test shake events.
+It can fake the camera API by letting you select a picture from your hard drive.
+More information about how to install and use Apache Ripple™ can be found on the [Apache Ripple page](http://ripple.incubator.apache.org/).

 ### Debugging with iOS Remote Web Inspector
 Starting in iOS 6 Apple introduced a remote [Web Inspector](https://developer.apple.com/safari/tools/) for debugging web applications on iOS devices.
 To debug, make sure that the device (or simulator) has the **Private Browsing** option turned off.